jbcodeforce/eda-studies/docs/techno/kafka/index.md

 * connect to the bootstrap URL, get a broker leader
 * send event records and get resulting metadata.

 Producers are thread safe.
-The `send()` operation is asynchronous and returns immediately once record has been stored in the buffer of records, and it is possible to add a callback to process the broker acknowledgements.
+The `send()` operation is asynchronous and returns immediately once record has been stored in the buffer of records, and it is strongly recommended to add a callback function to process the broker acknowledgements.

 [Here is an example of producer code from the quick start.](https://github.com/jbcodeforce/eda-quickstarts/tree/main/quarkus-kafka-producer)

 ### Kafka Producer APIs

-Here is a list of common API to use in producer producer app:
+Here is a list of common API to use in producer app:

-* [KafkaProducer](https://kafka.apache.org/32/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html) A Kafka client that publishes records to the Kafka cluster.
+* [KafkaProducer](https://kafka.apache.org/37/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html) A Kafka client that publishes records to the Kafka cluster.
 The send method is asynchronous.
 A producer is thread safe so we can have a per topic thread.
-* [ProducerRecord](https://kafka.apache.org/32/javadoc/org/apache/kafka/clients/producer/ProducerRecord.html) to be published to a topic
+* [ProducerRecord](https://kafka.apache.org/37/javadoc/org/apache/kafka/clients/producer/ProducerRecord.html) to be published to a topic
-* [RecordMetadata](https://kafka.apache.org/32/javadoc/org/apache/kafka/clients/producer/RecordMetadata.html) metadata for a record that has been acknowledged by the server.
+* [RecordMetadata](https://kafka.apache.org/37/javadoc/org/apache/kafka/clients/producer/RecordMetadata.html) metadata for a record that has been acknowledged by the server.

 ### Properties to consider